SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

         }
     ```

-2. Navigate to chart/Chart.yaml file from the project root folder.
+2. Navigate to `chart/Chart.yaml` file from the project root folder.

-3. Add the following code snippet to the Chart.yaml to create s4hana cloud extensibility service instance with messaging plan
+3. Add the following code snippet to the `Chart.yaml` to create SAP S/4HANA Cloud extensibility service instance with messaging plan

     ```yaml
     - name: service-instance